TheLinuxITGuy/Rocky-Scripts/README.md

 These scripts will allow you to install Rocky Linux 9.4 with NVIDIA drivers and KDE as your desktop environemnt.
 Please see directions below.
 ### Git method
 1. Download the Rocky Linux 9.4 DVD edition: https://rockylinux.org/download
-2. During the 9.4 install, be sure to select “Server” with NO GUI
+2. During the 9.4 install, be sure to select “Server with NO GUI"
 3. Login to TTY, then clone this project, and cd into it:
     1. `git clone https://github.com/TheLinuxITGuy/Rocky-Scripts.git && cd Rocky-Scripts`
     2. Type: `chmod u+x ./*.*`